DanLeiria/nlp-email-news/README.md

-PASSWORD = "..." # Replace with the your (individual) Gmail app password (NOT YOUR EMAIL PASSWORD - See more in note below) HOST = "smtp.gmail.com" # If you use gmail like me, if not look on the internet what to add here USERNAME = "..." # Replace with your email here RECEIVER = "..." # Replace with your email here
+PASSWORD = "..." # Replace with the your (individual) Gmail app password (NOT YOUR EMAIL PASSWORD - See more in note below) HOST = "smtp.gmail.com" # If you use gmail like me, if not look on the internet what to add here USERNAME_EMAIL = "..." # Replace with your email here RECEIVER = "..." # Replace with your email here
 ```